EliziumNet/RexFs/README.md

 ### :gem: Filtering<a name="general.filtering"></a>

 Generally, the user must indicate which items are to be renamed using the pipeline.
-Any command can be used to select file system items (directories or files), but typically *Get-ChildItem* would be used and the result then piped to Rename-Many. *Get-ChildItem* contains a ___-Filter___ parameter but this can only filter as a blob using wildcards where appropriate, but can not filter by a regular expression.
+Any command can be used to select file system items (directories or files), but typically *Get-ChildItem* would be used and the result piped to Rename-Many. *Get-ChildItem* contains a ___-Filter___ parameter but this can only filter as a blob using wildcards where appropriate, but can not filter by a regular expression.
 The user could use an extra pipeline stage using Where-Object eg:

 > Get-ChildItem -LiteralPath ./ -File -Filter '*.log' | Where-Object { $_.Name -match 'bar' } | Rename-Many ...